The 'Nam: Awards

 During its run, The 'Nam was nominated for the Best New Series category of the 1987 Jack Kirby Awards.

 Reaction

-Marine Corps veteran and former Newsweek editor William Broyles, Jr., praised the comic for having "a certain gritty reality," but Jan Scruggs, President of the Vietnam Veterans Memorial Fund, questioned if the Vietnam War should be the subject of a comic book and if it might trivialize it.
-The comic has been praised by the Bravo Organization, a notable Vietnam veterans’ group, as the "best media portrayal of the Vietnam War," beating out Oliver Stone’s Platoon.
+Marine Corps veteran and former Newsweek editor William Broyles Jr. praised the comic for having "a certain gritty reality", but Jan Scruggs, President of the Vietnam Veterans Memorial Fund, questioned if the Vietnam War should be the subject of a comic book and if it might trivialize it.
+The comic was praised by the Bravo Organization, a notable Vietnam veterans' group, as the "best media portrayal of the Vietnam War", beating out Oliver Stone's Platoon.